 General emergency procedures are described in the Study Abroad Handbook, and the University of Winchester staff are available if difficulties arise.
-You will receive an emergency contact card at orientation; be sure to keep it in your wallet at all times.
-The information is also on the Contact Names & Addresses page of this guide.
+You will receive an emergency contact card from your peer advisor.
+The information is also on the Contact Names & Addresses section of this guide and will also be posted to the Learning Content of your UWEC online BlugoldsAbroad account closer to departure.